canalrafael/avrtos-arm/README.md

 Summarize the previous paragraphs in a single, strong, concise, complete, robust statement.

-[Your problem statement here]
+This research aims to solve the problem of detecting and mitigating cyberattacks in real-time embedded systems with RTOS on ARM architectures.
+The central challenge is that existing solutions for intrusion detection are vulnerable to shared-resource contention and microarchitectural attacks like Spectre, and they often lack the robust hardware-level isolation needed for safety-critical systems.
+While virtualization can provide isolation, it introduces performance overhead that can compromise the deterministic behavior of an RTOS.
+Therefore, a gap exists for a solution that effectively combines a real-time, machine-learning-based detection model with a bare-metal hypervisor to provide both low-latency security and guaranteed performance on a single platform.

 ======================================================================
 Envisioned Solution
 ======================================================================

 - How do you think you can solve the problem modeled above?
+The project would solve the problem by implementing a hardware-level security framework that combines a bare-metal hypervisor with a machine learning (ML) model analyzing Performance Monitoring Unit (PMU) counters.
+The Role of the Hypervisor:
+  The solution hinges on using a bare-metal hypervisor, such as Bao Hypervisor, to achieve strong hardware-enforced isolation.
+The hypervisor would partition the processing system (PS) of the Zynq UltraScale+ MPSoC, dedicating a core to run the RTOS for critical tasks and another isolated core to run the ML-based intrusion detection system.
+This virtualization approach directly addresses several key challenges:
+  + Isolation of Critical Tasks: By running the RTOS in a secure, isolated domain, the hypervisor prevents a security breach in the ML model or other components from affecting the real-time, deterministic behavior of the RTOS.
+  + Mitigation of Microarchitectural Attacks: The hypervisor's isolation helps to contain and mitigate attacks like Spectre, which exploit a lack of separation between processes.
+  + Resource Contention: The hypervisor's partitioning of resources reduces the impact of shared-resource contention, which has been shown to cause significant drops in the accuracy of ML-based intrusion detection systems.
+The Role of Machine Learning and PMU Counters:
+The ML model is the core of the intrusion detection system.
+It would be trained to recognize the system's normal behavior using a set of carefully selected PMU counters.
+These counters provide a low-overhead, real-time architectural "fingerprint" of the running software.
+  + Behavioral Modeling: The ML model would be trained on data from PMU counters collected during a non-contending, "safe" execution of the RTOS tasks.
+This establishes a baseline of normal behavior.
+  + Real-time Detection: During operation, the model would continuously analyze incoming PMU counter data for deviations from the established normal behavior.
+By operating in an isolated environment, it can perform this detection without its performance being compromised by contention from other tasks.
+This comprehensive approach solves the problem by providing a solution that is not only robust against hardware and software vulnerabilities but also capable of real-time threat detection with minimal impact on the performance of the critical RTOS.

 - Are you going to develop a formal proof?
+The project's methodology is primarily empirical, focusing on implementation and evaluation rather than mathematical proofs.
+This involves building a framework on a real platform and then assessing its performance and effectiveness through a series of experiments.
+The project would:
+  + Implement a solution using a hypervisor and a machine learning model on a physical platform.
+  + Run micro-benchmarking and performance monitoring experiments to characterize the system's behavior.
+  + Measure key metrics like execution time overhead and jitter to demonstrate that the approach doesn't disrupt the temporal characteristics of critical tasks.
+  + Assess the impacts of the proposed solution on shared-resource contention and the ability of the ML model to recognize system behavior under interference.
+While formal proofs are a rigorous method for verifying system correctness, this project focuses on a practical, implementation-based approach to solving the problem.

 - Are you going to implement something and validate your solution experimentally?
 How exactly?

-    We are currently studying on how the vehicles performs its computational tasks and how we can integrate it with our ZF3 card, however, our goal is to port a least one task, currently running in the vehicle, to the ZF3.
-To correctly apply the concepts of MCS (Multi Criticality Systems) we're going to run two separate systems, Linux-based and RTOS, and let a hypervisor handle the resource management.
-Then, use this environment to validate our initial hypothesis, by testing different methods of attack to point out the vulnerability, and later apply a countermeasure.
+We are currently studying how the vehicle performs its computational tasks and how we can integrate it with our ZF3 card.
+However, our goal is to port a least one task, currently running in the vehicle, to the ZF3.
+To correctly apply the concepts of MCS (Multi Criticality Systems), we are going to run two separate systems, Linux-based and RTOS, and let a hypervisor handle the resource management.
+Then, use this environment to validate our initial hypothesis by testing different methods of attack to point out the vulnerability, and later apply a countermeasure.

 - Are you going to model your solution to run simulations?
 What exactly will you simulate?
 How will you achieve statistical significance to make your point?